-Output Outcome Impact Young people were recruited to be part of SYC increasing the membership. and two colleges took part in debate Health and Well-being was voted as the main issue for children and young people in Sunderland.
+Output Outcome Impact • Young people were recruited to be part of SYC increasing the membership.
+Health and Well-being was voted as the main issue for children and young people in Sunderland.
 31 voted for health and wellbeing 22 voted for jobs money and homes 13 voted for environment